Back to school: 3 simple ways to prepare your child’s heart for a new school year

 Prepare them to guard their hearts

-As our children prepare to walk the halls, they will be exposed to all sorts of influences contrary to the way we raise them.
+As our children prepare to walk the halls, they will be exposed other influences contrary to the way we raise them.
 We can’t shelter them from the world, but we can prepare them to be a light for Christ in the world.
 To equip our children, we must teach them to guard their hearts.